-3.6.2 Tong Leveling
+3.5.2 Tong Leveling

-Leveling the tong side-to-side and front-to-rear at well-center is essential before placing into service.
-The following quidelines will assist when leveling the tong and backup.
+The tong must be leveled side-to-side and front-to-rear before placing into service.
+Leveling of the tong should be done when the equipment is located at well center.

-FAILURE TO ENSURE TONG IS LEVEL AT WELL-CENTER MAY RESULT IN JAW SLIPPAGE OR FAILURE OF JAW COMPONENTS
+FAILURE TO PROPERLY LEVEL TONG AT WELL CENTER MAY RESULT IN JAW SLIPPAGE OR FAILURE OF JAW COMPONENTS